tallamjr/chipmunk/HELP.md

 ## Common Workflows

+### Drawing Wires
+1. Tap to start a wire segment
+2. Tap again to end the segment and start a new one
+3. Press right button, Esc, or Ctrl-C to cancel wire-drawing
+4. Note: First click after window focus is ignored to prevent accidental wire-drawing

 ### Moving an Object
 1. Press `m` (move mode)
 2. Press and drag the object with left mouse button